GeorgeGkas/Pomodoro.js/README.md

     'shortBreakTime': 10
 });
 ```
-The other values left untouched so the result would be to make a  25 time work and 10 time break for one repeat.
+The other values left untouched so the result would be a 25 time work and 10 time break for one repeat.

-Also note that if we pass an empty string the program, it uses the default value (useful for html input fields that are left bank).
+Also note that if we pass an empty string, the program it uses the default value (useful for html input fields that are left bank).

 ####**Callback support**

-You can pass a callback function if you line in the `.start()` method like this:
+You can pass a callback function in the `.start()` method:
 ```javascript
 Pclock.start(function() {
     alert('The lock has finished');